Carollimuzi/Landscape-NLP/README.md

   - Automatic annotation using GPT-4
   - Enhancing lexicon-based extraction performance
   - Selecting sentences that contain underrepresented entities
+  -
+- `Grid-search-results.ipynb`
+  - Contains the loss and F1-score curves for each hyperparameter combination, with the optimal early-stopping point (patience = 5) clearly marked.

 - Model training & prediction scripts are built on top of [AdaSeq](https://github.com/modelscope/AdaSeq).

 ---